juanique/django-chocolate/README.md

 #### django-chocolate

-A mockup library for django and django-tastytools.
+A mockup library for django and django-pie.

 #### How to use